geosolutions-it/doc-geonode/004_admin_workshop/index.rst

 :ref:`customize_admin`
     You might want to change the look of GeoNode, editing the colors and the logo of the website and adjust the templates for your needs.
 To do so, you first have to set up your own geonode project from a template.
 If you've successfully done this, you can go further and start theming your geonode project.

+:ref:`debug_geonode`
+    There are several mechanisms to debug GeoNode installations, the most common ones are discussed in this section.